mirzafahad/mirzafahad.github.io/_posts/2025-10-16-unlock-gpu-power.md

 I'll test three scenarios using six images:
 1. **NumPy (CPU)**: Traditional CPU processing.
 2. **CuPy (GPU → CPU)**: GPU processing but copying results back to CPU memory, like using a supercomputer then printing the results on paper for local use.
 3. **CuPy (GPU → GPU)**: GPU processing with results staying in GPU memory.
-This is beneficial when downstream operations (like GPU-based inference with TensorRT) can continue processing on the GPU, eliminating CPU-GPU transfer overhead, there's no copying back and forth..
+This is beneficial when downstream operations (like GPU-based inference with TensorRT) can continue processing on the GPU, eliminating CPU-GPU transfer overhead, there's no copying back and forth.

 To run the code:
 ```bash